patrikhuber/eos/README.md

 Contributions are very welcome! (best in the form of pull requests.)
 Please use Github issues for any bug reports, ideas, and discussions.

-If you use this code in your own work, please cite the following paper: _Fitting 3D Morphable Models using Local Features_, P. Huber, Z. Feng, W. Christmas, J. Kittler, M. Rätsch, IEEE International Conference on Image Processing (ICIP) 2015, Québec City, Canada (http://arxiv.org/abs/1503.02330).
+If you use this code in your own work, please cite the following paper: _A Multiresolution 3D Morphable Face Model and Fitting Framework_, P. Huber, G. Hu, R. Tena, P. Mortazavian, W. Koppen, W. Christmas, M. Rätsch, J. Kittler, International Conference on Computer Vision Theory and Applications (VISAPP) 2016, Rome, Italy [[PDF]](http://www.patrikhuber.ch/files/3DMM_Framework_VISAPP_2016.pdf).